Autovon: Numbering plan

 AUTOVON used a numbering scheme similar to the North American Numbering Plan.
 The network had its own three-digit area codes for various geographic regions around the world.
 Each area code covered several three-digit exchange codes, usually corresponding to the central office telephone switches serving each installation.
 Thus, almost any telephone on a military base could be direct-dialed via AUTOVON.
 A selected set of telephones were four-wire AUTOVON phones, wired directly into the AUTOVON network.
 Others could initiate AUTOVON calls with operator assistance.

 Though the numbering plan was similar to the U.S. civilian scheme, the routing structure was a very complex polygrid system unlike the civilian office classification scheme, which used a 5-level hierarchical system in which longer-distance traffic, in general, was handled by higher-level switches.
 It was barely within the information processing capabilities of the Number Five Crossbar switching system which implemented it.
 The non-hierarchical routing structure was intended to get around any number of nodes destroyed in war.
 This system inspired similarly survivable ones for message networks, including in future decades the Internet.

 Local base switches would be connected to a few AUTOVON trunks, which the user would access by dialing 8 (or in some cases, 88) before the telephone number.
 To dial locally a user would dial 9, and to dial using commercial long-distance, 1 (where this was supported).
 The United States Department of Defense (DoD) charged access to AUTOVON according to a complex billing system, and each base budgeted according to local practice.

 Defense Switched Network

 The digitization of and upgrade of AUTOVON began in 1992 and took several years to complete.
 Equipment is housed in a network of redundant and distributed deep underground facilities spread across the globe, each of which are capable of withstanding multiple direct nuclear attacks of very significant yield.
 All equipment is housed in such a way that it can absorb multiple blast waves propagating underground while still maintaining continuous operation.
-The engineering is still impressive by today's standards and it is still in use today.